cedricdvd/cse15l-lab-reports/reports/lab1.md

 # Lab Report 1

+This report is intended to show incoming CSE 15L students how to:

+1. Install Visual Studio Code
+2. Connect to a Remote Server
+3. Run Commands on a Remote Server

 ## Installing VSCode

 Since I already had Visual Studio Code on my computer, I did not need to install anything.
-However, incase you still need to install it, you can download the IDE through the [VSCode website][1].
+Incase you still need to install it, you can download the editor through the [VSCode website][1].
 Be sure to install the version suitable for your Operating System.
 Once that is done, open up the application.
 It should look similar to the image below.

 ![Example VSCode window][2]